What is Dhauti?

 - Vastra Dhauti (Cleaning by cloth)

 Dhanda means stalk.
 Hence, it is a cleaning process using a stalk.
 The steps are as below.

-Take a stalk of the turmeric plant, or plantain plant, or cane.
+Take a stalk of the turmeric plant, plantain plant, or cane.
 After washing it, swallow it slowly into the esophagus holding one end of the stalk.
 Then draw it out slowly.
 It removes all the phlegm, bile, and other impurities.
 Also, it removes all the diseases in the region.

 Vamana means vomiting.
 Therefore, it is a cleaning process by vomiting.
 The process is also known as Kunjal Kriya.

 In this practice, the Yogi drinks water and fills in the stomach.
 After a while, he should vomit them.
 It removes all the phlegm and impurities.
 The daily practice will ensure the absence of diseases due to the imbalance of phlegm and biles.

 Vastra means a piece of cloth.
 So, Vastra Dhauti is a process of cleaning by means of a piece of cloth.
 This type of cleaning process is widely used today.

 Take a long piece of cloth four-finger wider.
 Swallow it and keep it for a while.
 Then, take the cloth out.

 This process removes all phlegm, bile, and impurities.
 Hence, the benefits of Vastra Dhauti include the removal of all abdominal diseases, enlarged spleen, and skin diseases.
 Regular practice ensures good health, strength, and cheerfulness.

 Mula Shodhana is the process of cleaning the rectum.
 If the rectum is with impurities, the flow of Apana Vayu gets blocked.
 This will result in diseases.
 Hence, it is very important to clean the rectum.

 Take a stalk of the turmeric plant, and insert it into the rectum.
 Clean it with water again and again.
 Instead of the turmeric stalk, one may use the middle finger of the left hand.